Maintaining unsealed roads

 Preparing our roads for summer

-Because hot weather is particularly tough on unsealed roads, we’re putting extra resources towards preparing selected unsealed roads across our network for summer.
+- Because hot weather is particularly tough on unsealed roads, we’re putting extra resources (such as an extra grader and extra staff hours) towards preparing selected unsealed roads across our network before summer.

-This heavy work is best done during the cooler months and will help these roads perform better all year round, so we are hard at work on it right now.
+- This heavy work is best done during the cooler months and helps these roads perform better all year round, so we are hard.

 This work includes: